 The Nintendo Switch is clearly an awesome gaming system with a library of great games that you can enjoy whether it's docked to your TV, propped up on a tabletop, or used in handheld mode while on the go.
-One thing many avid gamers complain about is how small and oddly shaped the Joy-Cons are.
+Many avid gamers complain about how small and oddly shaped the Joy-Cons are.
 You could purchase the amazing Switch Pro controller, but it's a little pricey.
-Fortunately, if you already own an Xbox One, you can connect your Xbox One controller with the Nintendo Switch and play wirelessly.
-Here's how to connect your Xbox One controller with the Nintendo Switch!
+Fortunately, if you already own an Xbox One or were lucky enough to score an Xbox Series X or Xbox Series S, you can connect your Xbox controller with the Nintendo Switch and play wirelessly.
+Here's how to connect your Xbox One, Series X, or Series S controller with the Nintendo Switch!

 Products used in this guide: